 We continue to learn actively from the past and from those who personally experienced wrongs and abuses from people for whom we were responsible, so we might continue to listen and learn; and in so doing, learn to speak humbly from our own brokenness.

 We seek to correct the mistakes we have made and support the victims who have advised us of their abuse.

 We seek to prevent mistakes occurring in the future and we are doing all we can to prevent this and welcome any feedback and information to help us in this commitment.

 We participate in the National Redress Scheme through the Anglican Representative National Redress Scheme nationally, and we continue to offer a Diocesan Redress Scheme.
-This latter Scheme is available through the Provincial (WA) Professional Standards Director Ms Tracie Chambers-Clark, who works independently of the Diocese to ensure such reports and wrongdoing are dealt with promptly and confidentially.
-Tracie works directly with those who have been harmed.
+This latter Scheme is available through the Provincial (WA) Professional Standards Director which works independently of the Diocese to ensure such reports and wrongdoing are dealt with promptly and confidentially.
+The Director works directly with those who have been harmed.
 The contact details for this Scheme are at the foot of each page of our website.
 The application form and policy is also highlighted on this page.

 Statutes, Policies and Procedures